christian-schlichtherle/neuron-di/README.md

 Neuron DI can be used standalone or embedded in other DI frameworks, e.g.
 Guice.
-When using it standalone, programmers enjoy a simple, yet versatile domain specific language (DSL) for writing self-contained binding definitions.
+When using it standalone, programmers enjoy a simple, yet complete domain specific language (DSL) for writing self-contained binding definitions.
-Thanks to the (Java or Scala) compiler, self-contained binding definitions alleviate the need for testing them separately.
+Self-contained binding definitions are checked by the (Java or Scala) compiler, which alleviates the need for testing them separately in many cases.

 When using Neuron DI embedded, programmers can add lazy dependency resolution and caching to their DI framework of choice.